ahmedmohamedbekhit1/SocialNetwork-Security/Assignment2/report.md

 # Social Network Analysis with Bot Detection and Adversarial Attacks
-## Research Report
+## Assignment Report

-### 1. Executive Summary
+### 1. Introduction
-This report presents an empirical analysis of automated account detection in social networks and the efficacy of adversarial attacks against machine learning-based detection systems.
-Using the Facebook Egonets dataset from Stanford's Network Analysis Project, we developed a baseline classifier and systematically evaluated its robustness against two adversarial paradigms: Structural Evasion and Graph Poisoning attacks.
+This report analyzes how to detect bots in social networks and tests how adversarial attacks can fool these detection systems.
+I used the Facebook dataset from Stanford SNAP to build a classifier and tested two different types of attacks: Structural Evasion and Graph Poisoning.

 ---

-### 2. Introduction
+### 2. Project Goals

-#### 2.1 Background
-Online social networks face persistent challenges from automated accounts that disseminate disinformation, manipulate public discourse, and engage in coordinated inauthentic behavior.
-Robust detection mechanisms are essential for maintaining platform integrity and user trust.

-#### 2.2 Objectives
+The main goals of this project are:
-- Build and analyze a social network graph from real-world data
+- Build a social network graph from real data
-- Develop a bot detection model using graph-based features
+- Create a bot detection model using graph features
-- Evaluate the impact of adversarial attacks on detection performance
+- Test how adversarial attacks affect the detection system
-- Compare different attack strategies and their effectiveness
+- Compare which attack works better

-#### 2.3 Dataset
+#### 2.1 Dataset
 - **Source**: Facebook Egonets from Stanford SNAP
 - **Description**: Social circles (friends lists) from Facebook users
 - **Structure**: Undirected graph representing friendship connections